 Unless it’s raining, placing your registration card inside on the dashboard is also a bad choice as they can still move around or become difficult to see.
 Using a few small pieces of tape will get your registration card mounted high and visible on the windshield and it won’t blow away.

-This is just one of the great tips and ideas Simpson shares in this video on what to bring to a classic car show that is certain to assist you in making the most of your next car show outing.
+This is just one of the great tips and ideas Mark shares in this video on what to bring to a classic car show that is certain to assist you in making the most of your next car show outing.